PericR/Relay/README.md

 - ***other*** - *keywords* file highlights function words in your IDE, *library.properties* enables implementation with Arduino Library Manager.

 ### Hardware design
-You can find hardware design for this board in Relay board easyC hardware repository
+You can find hardware design for this board in Relay breakout board easyC hardware repository

 ### Documentation

 Access Arduino library documentation [here](https://e-radionicacom.github.io/Soldered-Relay-Arduino-Library/).

-- Tutorial for using the EasyC Relay board
+- Tutorial for using the Relay breakout board
 - Installing an Arduino library

 ### About Soldered